Minerva Mill Atlas Mill Ryecroft Mills

 Tameside

 This former cotton-spinning mill was located on Atlas St in the Waterloo District of Ashton, off the east side of Oldham Rd and it was about 200 yards to the south east of Rock Mill.
-The mill was built in 1898/1900 by the Ashton Syndicate (the Minerva Spinning Co Ltd was the founding member).
+The mill was built of engineering red brick in 1898/1900 by the Ashton Syndicate (the Minerva Spinning Co Ltd was the founding member).
 The architect for the design of this mill was Sir Philip Sidney Stott and the contractors were J Partington & Sons of Middleton Junction, Middleton/Chadderton.

 Atlas Mill.